 During the Thanksgiving break, I retraced my schedule over the last few years and found over 50 events and interactions with people talking about the concepts of the Career Strategy Framework.
 I guess I had been on a journey for quite some time without really realizing it.
 The passing of my parents last September was a reminder that life is not forever and it’s the people we touch that is the greatest gift of all.
 I must get on with this quest.

-As I gave it more thought how to define the quest, I decided to pick a certain number of people who I would touch with my message through speaking events and community forums.
+As I gave more thought to how to define the quest, I decided to pick a certain number of people who I would touch with my message through speaking events and community forums.
 What would make it a tangible quest?

 My mind has been filled with excitement about returning to Berkeley to pursue a Master of Information and Data Science at the School of Information over the next 20 months.
 I decided that my quest would be to speak, run workshops, and engage with communities of people to fill the equivalent of 63,000 fans in California Memorial Stadium.
 Wow, that is a lot of people given that conservatively I have connected with approximately 3,000 people in person.

 Along the way, I will see how I can use data science capabilities to help people realize true happiness in the one life we live.
 Surely there are methods to use all of this ubiquitous data and algorithmic models to make predictions that automatically guide behaviors to realize our intended definition of happiness.
 Life is too short to arrive at a destination that does not align with your idea of happiness and success.
-I am also intrigued how to optimize human talent across a 100K person company such as Microsoft by aligning personal careers with the dynamic market for talent.
+I am also intrigued by how to optimize human talent across a 100K person company such as Microsoft by aligning personal careers with the dynamic market for talent.

 Over the last few weeks, I have received multiple email requests to speak and run workshops at other Microsoft events.
 It’s very challenging to make time in my schedule but I am inspired by a potential life that I saved in 2013 and how this person is living a happier life with a new spouse.